The Town of Frederick offers many community programs to connect and strengthen relationships with the residents of Frederick.

 The Police Department, in cooperation with the Colorado Department of Public Health and Environment (CDPHE), will accept prescription and non-prescription pharmaceutical drugs in a green metal receptacle box in the police lobby.
 Residents can access the disposal box during regular business hours, Monday through Friday, from 8 a.m. to 5 p.m.
 They can dispose of most prescription and over-the-counter medications by dropping them in the box.
 There are some restrictions.
 For example, needles and liquids are not acceptable.
 Citizens should check with police staff at the service window if they are unsure or call the Frederick Police Department at 720.382.5700.

 One of our best-loved community programs, Santa Cops, is the perfect opportunity to give back to the community.
-Frederick Police Department accepts nominations for families that may not be able to provide Christmas gifts to their children.
-Businesses, residents, civic organizations and the Frederick Police Department come together to support the families to ensure the kids have a fulfilled holiday season.
+Frederick Police Department accepts nominations for families unable to provide Christmas gifts to their children.
+Businesses, residents, civic organizations, and the Frederick Police Department come together to support families and ensure the kids have a fulfilled holiday season.
 Once all the presents are wrapped, the families are invited to the Frederick Police Department to get their presents and meet Santa!
 Get involved by nominating a family, giving a gift or donation, sponsoring a family, or volunteering to wrap gifts.
-Please contact the Frederick Police Department at 720.382.5700 for more information.
+Please get in touch with the Frederick Police Department at 720.382.5700.

 The town awards two four-year scholarships per year for high school students that reside in the Town of Frederick (one for a male student and one for a female student).
 Students must be graduating from an accredited high school or home school program.
 To be considered for this scholarship, eligible students must complete the application process.
 If you are interested in applying for a scholarship or if you wish to nominate a student, please visit the Frederick Scholarship Commission page for more information.
 Please contact the Town Clerk if you have questions regarding the Scholarship Program.